seralouk/seralouk.github.io/_pages/about.md

 <meta name="google-site-verification" content="-KXtUwKiZPbH6QKiAJTOFGx7X1oFTnGS4dZLv7eq3Xg" />

-I am very excited to announce that on March 1st, 2023 I will be joining the MAD team (Medical Algos and Data) as a Data Scientist at Natural Cycles (Geneva, Switzerland).
+Since March 1st, 2023 I work as a Data Scientist in the MAD team (Medical Algos and Data) at Natural Cycles (Geneva, Switzerland).

-Currently, I am a Postdoctoral researcher at the University of Geneva & University Hospital of Bern since the 1st of June & July 2021, respectively.
+Before joining NC, I worked as a Postdoctoral researcher at the University of Geneva & University Hospital of Bern since the 1st of June & July 2021, respectively.
 I hold a Ph.D. in Electrical Engineering from the Swiss Federal Institute of Technology Lausanne (EPFL), an M.Sc. in Neuroscience from the University of Geneva, and a Diploma in Electrical & Computer Engineering, equivalent to an M.Eng., from the National Technical University of Athens.

 I am particularly motivated and passionate about research (biomedical/electrical engineering, computational modeling) and more generally about data science.
 I have been awarded the Summa Cum Laude Merit Award & Best Poster Award for my research.